kylegraycar/graycar-consulting/index.markdown

 ### How do we work together?

-Click "schedule free consultation" at the bottom of this page and we can start with a short conversation about your project.
+Click "let's chat" on the right and we can start with a short conversation about your project.

 If we think we're a good fit, we can use my standard consulting agreement or work out an ageement that you prefer.

-I'll then track my work via Clockify and provide bi-weekly reports alongside my invoices that breakdown tasks and time spent for that period.
+I'll then track my work via Clockify and provide bi-weekly reports alongside my invoices that breakdown tasks and time spent.

 ### How long will you work with us?